adrianHards/adrianHards/README.md

 <a href="https://github.com/adrianHards/frontend-resources"><img src="https://upload.wikimedia.org/wikipedia/commons/6/6a/JavaScript-logo.png?20120221235433" width="75"></a> | <a href="https://github.com/adrianHards/coding-challenges"><img src="https://upload.wikimedia.org/wikipedia/commons/1/19/LeetCode_logo_black.png" width="75"></a>
 |-|-|

-If you use anything or find anything helpful, I'd appreciate it if you left a 🌟 and give credit by linking back to my repo from yours.
+If you use anything or find anything helpful, I'd appreciate it if you leave a 🌟 and give credit by linking back to my repo from yours.
 Thank you!

 </div>